How to Increase Your Consulting Fee Rates

 IMPORTANT!
-People unfamiliar with visualization and self-hypnosis talk about “visualizing success” – “Visualize yourself getting the Gold Medal.”
+People unfamiliar with visualization and self-hypnosis talk about “visualizing success” – “Visualize yourself standing on the winner's platform with the Gold Medal.”

 What you want to do is visualize yourself successfully performing each piece of your routine.
 Do not just visualize being on the platform.
 Visualize going through it step-by-step with confidence.

-The gymnast is not visualizing being on top the gold medal platform.
+The gymnast is not visualizing standing on the gold medal platform.
 The gymnast is feeling and visualizing each move in the routine before physically performing the routine.

 A consultant preparing to negotiate a higher rate might go through these steps,